wolf9970/CST276SRS02/README.md

 Purposes:

-    - Learn to implement the cannonical GoF Template Method Pattern.
+    - Learn to implement the canonical GoF Template Method Pattern.
-    - Learn to implement the cannonical GoF Strategy Pattern.
+    - Learn to implement the canonical GoF Strategy Pattern.
     - Learn to modify code to use the GoF Strategy and/or Template Method Pattern.
     - Learn to choose the correct pattern.
     - Practice citations for patterns.